incaseCamels/googleChrome/README.md

 # googleChromeUpdateChecker

 The reason for this is because you may have set Chrome to automatically update, but it requires a relaunch and you haven't seen the icon.
+A balloon may be more in your face.

 Perhaps it hasn't called out for a new update check yet and your scheduled job will beat it.